rakshitha0001/ai-resume-improver/README.md

 I worked on a Python project

 Output:
-Developed a Python-based project demonstrating strong problem-solving skills and efficient implementation.
+Developed a Python-based application to solve real-world problems, demonstrating strong programming and problem-solving skills with efficient implementation.